prevwong/craft.js/packages/docs/versioned_docs/version-0.1.0-beta.17/additional/layers.md

 ## Default components
-These following components are available for you to extend upon if you wish to design your own component to render the layers (which can be specified in the `renderLayer` prop).
+The following components are available for you to extend if you wish to design your own component to render the layers (which can be specified in the `renderLayer` prop).

 - `<DefaultLayer />`
   - `<DefaultLayerHeader />`